ABOUT SUSAN THORN

 She continued her service to indigent immigrants as a Supervising Staff Attorney with CUNY Citizenship Now!.
 At CUNY, Susan provided legal assistance to thousands of immigrants through the organization’s immigration centers, mass application assistance events, and outreach at New York City Council Members’ offices.
 Because of her fondness for teaching English as a Second Language, Susan also taught free U.S. Civics classes at night to immigrants preparing for their naturalization interview.
 Concurrently, Susan was a Legal Consultant to the Hebrew Immigrant Aid Society (HIAS), providing technical and legal supervision to and conducting immigration law webinar trainings for staff of affiliated refugee resettlement offices located across the U.S.

 Susan returned to private practice in 2015 as an Associate with a large full-service immigration law firm in New York.
-Desiring to help indigent immigrants during the first tumultuous year of the new administration, Susan returned to public interest law as a Senior Staff Attorney with Lutheran Social Services of New York's Immigration Legal Program.
+Desiring to help indigent immigrants during the first tumultuous year of the Trump administration, Susan returned to public interest law as a Senior Staff Attorney with Lutheran Social Services of New York's Immigration Legal Program.
 She is now a solo practitioner.

 Susan’s commitment to serving immigrants is grounded in her personal background.
 Born abroad to an American father and a Vietnamese mother at the height of the Vietnam War, Susan was raised in Singapore and Hawaii.
 After graduating college, Susan’s interest in migration issues, the Vietnamese diaspora, and international development initiatives led her to work for a New York grantmaking foundation in community revitalization and the environment.
 She then volunteered to teach English for a year in Hanoi, Vietnam, on a capacity-building project with the Vietnamese government funded by the Ford Foundation and administered through WorldTeach, a nonprofit organization based at Harvard’s Institute for International Development.